 Retired Colonel Vesel specializes in high-risk neonatal and obstetrical nursing.
 The two-time UWO nursing grad was competitively selected by the Air Force Institute of Technology to train as a nurse-midwife.
 Her 27-year Air Force career culminated in various leadership and clinical assignments, including serving as the chief nurse for the Ballad Theatre hospital in Iraq during Operation New Dawn.

 After graduating with a degree in economics from UWO and working in the business field, Willis realized her passion was for teaching others.
 She started her career in education in 1993 and worked her way up from a classroom teacher to reading specialist and principal.
-Known as a “turnabout specialist,” Willis worked to transform the failing Gillespie Tech Elementary School to one of the highest-ranked schools in Chicago, improving student attendance by 93 percent.
+Known as a “turnabout specialist,” Willis worked to transform the failing Gillespie Tech Elementary School to one of the highest-ranked schools in Chicago, improving student attendance by 5 percent and decreasing disciple referrals by 80 percent.

 The accomplishments of the Outstanding Young Alumni Award honorees include:

 Fenrick is putting his two UW Oshkosh science education degrees to work as both an environmental geology lecturer at UW-Fond du Lac and as a science teacher at Fond du Lac High School.
 He uses a variety of hands-on learning and critical-thinking experiments to challenge his students.
 In addition, he gives back to the community through his service as an elected member of the Fond du Lac County Board of Supervisors.